 Switzerland: Former president of the government of Thurgau (1979-80, 1983-84, 1987-88, 1991-92) Hanspeter Fischer dies.

-Japan: In gubernatorial elections in Shizuoka, Heita Kawakatsu (backed by the Democratic Party of Japan, the Social Democratic Party, and the People's New Party), with 39.6% of the vote, defeats Yukiko Sakamoto (supported by the Liberal-Democratic Party and New Komeito), with 38.8%, and Toru Unno (independent), with 18.1%.
-Turnout is 61.1%.
+Japan: In gubernatorial elections in Shizuoka, Heita Kawakatsu (backed by the Democratic Party of Japan, the Social Democratic Party, and the People's New Party), with 39.6% of the vote, defeats Yukiko Sakamoto (supported by the Liberal-Democratic Party and New Komeito), with 38.8%, and Toru Unno (independent), with 18.1%; turnout is 61.1%.
+In Hyogo, incumbent Toshizo Ido wins 68.8% of the vote and Kotaro Tanaka 31.2%; turnout is 36%.

 Mexico: In parliamentary elections, the Institutional Revolutionary Party (PRI) wins 36.7% of the vote (241 of 500 seats), the National Action Party (PAN) 28% (147), the Party of the Democratic Revolution (PRD) 12.2% (72), and the Ecologist Green Party of Mexico 6.7% (17).
 Results of gubernatorial elections: